 Typically, Filipino VAs would prefer payment methods that have higher conversion rates, lower fees, and easy accessibility.
 Wise, Payoneer, and Paypal are some of the top candidates for the best payment methods.

 Wise.com, in particular, is the most recommended payment method in Filipino VA groups like r/buhaydigital.
 It’s pretty easy to use for the employer too.
-Wise will give the Filipino VA a bank account number from your country and you just need to do a regular bank transfer to that account.
+You can just create an account and send money directly to your employees’ local bank accounts.

 For more details, please see the article “How to Pay Virtual Assistants in the Philippines.”